akiessling/backstop-crawl/README.md

     --ignore-ssl-errors  Treat any certificate as valid (e.g. self-signed or expired)
-    --debug              Logs out errors produced while crawling
+    --debug              Logs out errors produced while crawling --development-domain Insert the crawled url as reference url, replace the domain with the development domain in the generated json file to run the comparison against that

   Examples
     $ backstop-crawl http://localhost